Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: Douglas-Rachford splitting

 \section{Douglas-Rachford splitting}

-In the previous section, convergence results of the preconditioned proximal point method have been provided for a class of nonmonotone operators.
-In this section, we will leverage these results to obtain convergence results of \ref{eq:DRS} in the nonmonotone setting.

-First, we establish the equivalence between \ref{eq:DRS} and \ref{eq:PPPA-intro} through the general duality framework of \cite{attouch1996general}.
-Subsequently, we provide the convergence results for \ref{eq:DRS} under an oblique weak Minty assumption on the primal-dual operator.
-Finally, we show (local) linear convergence for piecewise polyhedral mappings.
+In the previous section, convergence results of the preconditioned proximal point method were provided for a class of nonmonotone operators.
+In this section, convergence results for \ref{eq:DRS} are obtained in the nonmonotone setting by leveraging the equivalence between \ref{eq:DRS} and \ref{eq:PPPA-intro}.
+In particular, we provide convergence results whenever the primal-dual operator has oblique weak Minty solution(s), as well as in the more restrictive, comonotone setting, and we show (local) linear convergence for piecewise polyhedral mappings.